mlanin/laravel-setup-wizard/README.md

 ## Extending

-You can create your own installations steps by adding them to your setup.php config.
+You can create your own installations steps specifying them in your `setup.php` config.

 First you should create new step class that will extend `Lanin\Laravel\SetupWizard\Commands\Steps\AbstractStep`.
 It has three abstract methods that you have to create: